frhl/hardyr/README.md

 # Gene-level Hardy-Weinberg Equilibrium Packag

 This R package provides tools for conducting exact tests under the Hardy-Weinberg Equilibrium (HWE) with adjustments for inbreeding, represented by the parameter theta.
+The implementation is based on this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1199378/).

 ## Features
 * Exact Testing for HWE: Perform precise statistical tests to assess if a population is in Hardy-Weinberg equilibrium.